 You will often find these organizing tools at many dollar stores and they are usually of good quality.
 However, if you can’t seem to find any at your local dollar store, many big box stores such as Walmart will carry these as well (though, they may be a bit bigger – and more expensive).

 Coupon binders are great for more advanced couponers/extreme couponers.
 Simply purchase a large binder, some divider tabs and trading card protector sheets and put them all together.

 Divide your coupons by category, date or alphabetically with your divider tabs and place your coupons in the protector sheets and then into the binder.

-It’s also a good idea to carry a pair of scissors, pen & pencil and calculator with you when you shop.
+It’s also a good idea to carry a pair of scissors, a pen & pencil and a calculator with you when you shop.
 Click here for my tutorial on creating a coupon binder.